astoilkov/p-signal/readme.md

 Returns: `T` — the value returned by the promise or throws an error.

 You can also pass `undefined` as first parameter.
-Useful for methods that accept optional signal parameter:
+Useful for methods that accept an optional `signal` parameter:
 ```ts
 function readFiles(files: string[], options: { signal?: AbortSignal }) {
     const result = []